roskakori/pygount/README.md

 ## Contributions

-In case you want to play with the source code or contribute changes see [CONTRIBUTING](CONTRIBUTING.md).
+In case you want to play with the source code or contribute improvements, see [CONTRIBUTING](CONTRIBUTING.md).

-##Version history
+## Version history

 See [CHANGES](CHANGES.md).